Ligesh-Bhaskar/Sticker-Spacer_Polymers/README.md

 ### Analysis

 The `Analysis/` directory contains the postprocessing/plotting script and processed data used to generate the figures in the article:
+- `Final_Plotting.py`: The code used for postprocessing the data from simulations to generate the plots used in the paper.
+It processes the data from the directories mentioned below to generate the plots in the directory `Plots/`
 - `Cluster_Data/`: Size of the droplets as a function of Pe.
 This data is used for generating Fig. 5B.
 - `Partition_Data/`: Partition coefficients data for different Pe.
 This data is used for computing the average partition coefficient shown in Fig. 5C.
 - `Rg_Data/`: Radius of gyration of the polymer in dense and dilute phase for lower and higher binding affinities ($\epsilon = 4, \, 6$) for Pe = 0 and Pe =0.5.
 It is plotted in Fig. S5.